JumanaWanass/Pride-Prediction-Austen-based-Text-Prediction/README.md

 # Pride & Prediction

-Pride & Prediction is an AI text generation project inspired by Jane Austen's "Pride and Prejudice."
-Using N-gram models, the project generates sentences reminiscent of the novel's style and themes, providing an interactive experience for users to explore the language of Austen's classic work.
+Pride & Prediction is an AI text generation project inspired by Jane Austen's works.
+Using N-gram models, the project generates sentences reminiscent of the author's style and themes, providing an interactive experience for users to explore the language of Austen's classic works.

 ## Features